rohanprasadsah/Flight_Management_System---Full_Stack/README.md

 # ✈️ Flight Management System

-A comprehensive full-stack web application for managing flights and passenger bookings, built with modern technologies including React frontend and Spring Boot backend.
+A comprehensive full-stack web application for managing flights and passenger bookings with **JWT-based authentication** and **role-based authorization**.
+Built with modern technologies including React frontend and Spring Boot backend.

 ## 🏗️ Project Architecture